 Automate As Many Bills As Possible

-For example, when you set up a credit card to have payments taken out of your checking account on the due date every month, it will never be late again and you won’t need to worry about filing reminders or forgetting whether or not an item is paid off.
+For example, when you set up a credit card to have payments taken out of your checking account on the due date every month, it will never be late again, and you won’t need to worry about filing reminders or forgetting whether or not an item is paid off.

-Armed with our list of all those pesky monthly expenses and obligations we call “bills” and just as important-your calendar that tells us what day each one arrives (good thing my phone has both!), now it’s time to get automated!
+Armed with our list of all those pesky monthly expenses and obligations we call “bills” and, just as important, your calendar that tells us what day each one arrives (good thing my phone has both!), now it’s time to get automated!

 Why Keeping Track Of Bills And Expenses Matters

-When you get into this habit it will be easier to budget your time and money because when you pay bills on time that means there is less stress in your life.
+When you get into this habit, it will be easier to budget your time and money because when you pay bills on time, that means there is less stress in your life.

-We know that timely bill payments are crucial, but sometimes life gets in the way.
+We know timely bill payments are crucial, but sometimes life gets in the way.
 If this has happened to you and your payment is more than 30 days late, it’s time for a wake-up call!

-If we let bills pile up until they go past due dates when not even one day goes by without being paid then getting back into good shape can seem impossible.
+If we let bills pile up until they go past due dates when not even one day goes by without being paid, then getting back into good shape can seem impossible.

 Eliminate As Many Bills As Possible By Being Debt Free